luHub/VPL/README.md

 - Ion-Trapped-conisphierium (TBD)
-- Vectorian Phasor language VPL (Under Work) -Fabrications (TBD) We are not sure why we need this, something with a machine setup
+- Vectorian Phasor language VPL (Under Work)
+- Fabrications (TBD) We are not sure why we need this, something with a machine setup

--Oraculization (TBD) Not sure what it will do, something with an Oracle because that sounds important lately.
+- Oraculization (TBD) Not sure what it will do, something with an Oracle because that sounds important lately.

--Coinshufering (TBD) Something with probability, idk, toss coins...
+- Coinshufering (TBD) Something with probability, idk, toss coins...

 VPL: